Newsletter Subscribe

 If windswept walks, moody skies, and historic cottages by the sea sound like your jam, Port Fairy is your Cornish dream reimagined.
 This charming seaside village on Victoria’s southwest coast is brimming with maritime magic, all stone cottages, bobbing boats in the harbour, and the wild drama of the Southern Ocean.
 Duck into art galleries, cosy up at a heritage inn, or simply wander the salt-kissed streets.
 Oh, and the seafood?
 Next level.
 With a name like Port Fairy, it was always going to be a little spellbinding.

-Sitchu Recommends: A chic stay at Oak & Anchor Hotel, reminiscent of an English countryside pub.
-Plus, Port Fairy boasts so many great dining spots, but our current favourite has to be Coffin Sally, with its crispy prosciutto pizzas, cosy décor, and a fantastic drinks selection.
+Sitchu Tip: Book a chic stay at Oak & Anchor Hotel, reminiscent of an English countryside pub.
+Port Fairy also boasts so many great dining spots, but our current favourite has to be Coffin Sally, with its crispy prosciutto pizzas, cosy décor, and a fantastic drinks selection.

 Beechworth (Image Credit: Kelsey Harrington)